asadayyubi/-prime-move-3249/README.md

-# Grow Glamorous (GG.com)
+# Glam Nation

  ![Logo](/images/GGNew.png)

-GG.com is the clone of Myglamm , a E-commerce site.
+Glam Nation is the clone of Myglamm , a E-commerce site.
 This is a shopping website of cosmetic products belongs to women such as makeup product, lipstick, eyeliner, sunscreen ans many more.
 This project  is built in the span of 5 day.

 ***